How Does The Endocannabinoid System Work with Cannabis?

 Endocannabinoid production begins in a variety of organs, thanks to the enzymes of the ECS which can synthesize compounds like anandamide and 2-AG.
 This endocannabinoid production occurs as your body needs it to regulate the functions of these organs and keep the body in a state of homeostasis.
 This is because the ECS is a sprawling system that exists throughout the brain and body, including in these organs.

 Take the ECS’s role in appetite regulation as an example.
-The ECS plays an important role when we need to eat through the production of endocannabinoids and their interaction with cannabinoid receptors in both the gut and brain.
+The ECS plays an important role when we need to eat through the production of endocannabinoids and their interaction with cannabinoid receptors in both the gut and the brain.
 As a result of this signaling, we have feelings of hunger, as well as the motivation to seek out food.
 When we eat, the ECS influences the release of dopamine, which triggers our brain’s reward system.

 The ECS is responsible for a wide range of important functions throughout your body.
 These include: